zzxwill/oss/intl.en-US/API Reference/Object operations/CopyObject.md

 # CopyObject {#reference_mvx_xxc_5db .reference}

-CopyObject is used to copy an object within a bucket or between buckets in the same region.
+Copies objects within a bucket or between buckets in the same region.
+By calling CopyObject, you can send a PUT request to OSS.
+OSS automatically recognizes the request as a copy operation and perform it on the server.

-You can send a PUT request to OSS, and add the element “x-oss-copy-source” to the PUT request header to specify the copy source.
-OSS automatically determines that this is a Copy Object operation, and directly performs this operation on the server side.
-If the Copy Object operation is successful, the system returns new object information.
+The CopyObject interface sends a PUT request to OSS and adds the `x-oss-copy-source` element in the PUT request header to specify the source object.
+OSS recognizes the request as a copy operation and perform this operation on the server.
+If the copy operation is successful, the information about the target object is returned.

+## Limits {#section_c54_3q5_vgb .section}

-This operation is applicable to a file smaller than 1 GB.
-To copy a file greater than 1 GB, you must use the Multipart Upload operation.
-For more information about this operation, see [UploadPartCopy](reseller.en-US/API Reference/Multipart upload operations/UploadPartCopy.md#).
+-   CopyObject only supports objects smaller than 1 GB.
+To copy objects larger than 1 GB, you must use [UploadPartCopy](intl.en-US/API Reference/Multipart upload operations/UploadPartCopy.md#).
+-   You can call CopyObject to modify the metadata of an object that equals to or smaller than 48.8 TB \(by setting the source object and target object to the same object\).
+-   To use CopyObject, you must have the read permission on the source object.

-**Note:** For the Copy Object operation, the source bucket and the target bucket must be in the same region.
+-   The source object and the target object must be in the same region.
+-   You cannot copy objects created by AppendObject.
+-   If the source object is a symbolic link, only the symbolic link \(instead of the content that the link directs to\) is copied.

+## Billing items {#section_efv_pq5_vgb .section}

+-   A GET request is billed according to the bucket where the source object is stored.
+-   A PUT request is billed according to the bucket where the target object is stored.
+-   The used storage capacity is billed according to the bucket where the target object is stored.
+-   If you change the storage class of an object by calling CopyObject, the object is considered as overwritten and will incur charges.
+An object of the IA or Archive storage class will be charged if it is overwritten within 30 and 60 days respectively after it is created.
+For example, if you change the storage class of an object from IA to Archive or Standard 10 days after the object is created, early deletion fees for 20 days will be charged.

 ## Request syntax {#section_jzf_fmr_xdb .section}